becomingahacker/bah-foundations-lab/README.md

 * The `Target running size` will shrink by the number of nodes you delete.
 Set it back to the desired state by `Edit`ing the instance group manager and set back to the desired target size.
 * New nodes will be created, and they will automatically be registered in CML.
 Just be patient.
 It takes a couple of minutes.
 * Monitor the [CML Cluster Status](https://becomingahacker.com/diagnostics/cluster_status) page and wait for the system to return to normal and all services are healthy
 * Have the students start their lab pods, if desired.
-I'd recommend not provisioning the compute nodes as Spot for a class.
-Reserve Spot for off-times.
-You can change the provisioning model on the fly by changing the Template from the instance group manager for the compute nodes.

 #### Long Term Fix

 * The root cause is when a machine is preempted, it's stopped by Google, and the machine's [local storage on SSDs is lost](https://cloud.google.com/compute/docs/disks/local-ssd#data_persistence).
 This state can be preserved by Google, but that's a relatively new feature in Preview at the time of writing and we aren't using it.
 We use Local Storage for running labs because the performance is 100x better than running on mounted disks (like EBS if you're familiar with AWS).
 It seriously makes a huge difference.